 Huxham and Vangen also share about Membership Dynamics.
 They note, “Managing stakeholders does not however tend to be straightforward.
 For example, stakeholders are not always easily identifiable and are rarely equally engaged with the collaborative concern, so it can be difficult to persuade them to become involved (Gray, 1985).
 Even if there is willingness to do so in principle there remains the issue of how to ensure good representation.
 Furthermore, if more than a few stakeholders are represented, logistical issues arise.
 Just ensuring effective communication can be a major managerial task and the problems of agreeing joint aims magnify.” (p.
 125)

-From Huxham and Vangen’s six themes, I focused on four of these and developed a set of goals to work on, which included better understanding power dynamics, strengthening my negotiation skills, managing complex membership dynamics and build trusting relationships.
+From Huxham and Vangen’s six themes, all of which interrelate to each other, I focused on four of these and developed a set of goals to work on, which included better understanding power dynamics, strengthening my negotiation skills, managing complex membership dynamics and build trusting relationships.
 I wanted to immerse myself in these themes in order to help me more effectively serve collaborative change initiatives as a consultant.

 - Marcel Porras, Office of Mayor Garcetti

 - My Affiliate and Associates: Jill Sourial, Sara Deleidan, Aurisha Smolarski and Kelly Martin